Quick finder (main website):

 The short video interview with Angela Ahrendts, Burberry CEO, is worth watching.
 In it, Ahrendts points out that what differentiates Burberry is its British-ness, from the design to the manufacture.
 It’s the same niche that Jaguar, Aston Martin, and Rolls-Royce exploited in the luxury car market, except that during its tenure corporate parent Ford bobbled Jag and Aston Martin by using possibly technically superior, but fundamentally less eccentric, pulls from the global Ford parts bin.

-There’s that global branding thing again, demonstrating that you can have a global brand that’s still very much tethered to a national (or even regional) identity.
+global brand that’s still very much tethered to a national (or even regional)

 Back to the top of the page